-In the interest of keeping our commitment to you of 100% transparency, always, we want to help you choose a truly natural fragrance this Christmas - whether it’s for a loved one or for your own wish list.
+In the interest of keeping our commitment to you of 100% transparency, always, we want to help you choose a truly natural fragrance - whether it’s a personal scent or something for your home.

 To help you look for the right information and ask the right questions, here's our simple guide on how to identify a 100% natural fragrance for your home or body, and not fall into the “clean” trap.